inconceivableza/social-app/docs/deploy-ota.md

 > [!TIP]
 > If you're using a TestFlight build, in order to reference the correct build
 > number and to verify the success of an OTA, you will need to delete the
-> TestFlight app itself, delete the Bluesky app entirely, and re-install from
+> TestFlight app itself, delete the Foodios app entirely, and re-install from
 > the App Store.

 ### 1. Find the build numbers